 BIOSWOT - Satellites for the study of plankton

-These microorganisms play a major role as they are at the basis of the trophic network, are involved in the cycle of the biogenic elements, and fuel the Ocean in dissolved O2 thanks to the process of primary production.
-An automated flow cytometer Cytosense (Cytobuoy) has been implemented onboard, on the water supply from the TSG of the ship, to study the phytoplanktonic cells at the single cell level and at high frequency (every half an hour).
-The cruise sampling strategy has been conducted thanks to a detailed analysis of the near-real time satellite data.
+These microorganisms play a major role because they form the basis of the trophic network, participate in the cycling of biogenic elements, and fuel the ocean with dissolved O2 through primary production.
+An automated flow cytometer, Cytosense (Cytobuoy), was implemented with the water supply from the TSG of the ship to study phytoplanktonic cells at the single-cell level and at high frequency (every half hour).
+The cruise’s sampling strategy was formulated thanks to a detailed analysis of near-real-time satellite data.

 The project website and the NASA Website